Is Fresca Bad for You? A Dietitian Answers

 We would recommend that consumers intent on purchasing Fresca use the canned version rather than the plastic bottle version.

-Overall, we consider Fresca to be bad for you due to the additive ingredients listed above and we do not currently recommend this brand.
+Overall, we consider Fresca to be bad for you due to the flavoring ingredients highlighted above, and due to its packaging.

 Fresca Sued over False Advertising